Hoarding: Myths vs. Facts

 Myth #3.
 People who hoard are poor.
 Studies have shown that most hoarders have good, stable jobs and make a decent, if not a good living.
 Hoarding often causes financial hardship because of the associated spending habits.

-bankruptcy and even homelessness.
+lost income, bankruptcy and even homelessness.

 Myth #4.
 I’m just a “pack-rat.”
 It is possible to be a pack-rat and not be a hoarder.
 Excessive clutter, inability to use rooms and furniture for their intended function, interference with everyday living, and/or substantial distressare all symptoms of hoarding.
 Collecting and saving things does not make one a hoarder.